-- the wishes of the child and the parents;
+- The wishes of the child and the parent

-- whether each parent can support the other parent’s relationship with the child, including encouraging and facilitating frequent and continuing contact with the child, or whether one parent is likely to unreasonably interfere with the child’s continuing relationship with the other parent; and
+- Whether each parent can support the other parent’s relationship with the child, including encouraging and facilitating frequent and continuing contact with the child, or whether one parent is likely to unreasonably interfere with the child’s continuing relationship with the other parent

 There is also a new custody law in the state of Wisconsin that allows the court to consider periods of shared placement between parents.
 There has been a developing national trend during the past 5-10 years that when a couple gets divorced, rather than one parent having primary custody (placement) the children are not divorcing their parents, and therefore it is better for both parents to have actual equal or periods of shared placement with the children.

 The current Wisconsin custody law does not presume equal placement or make it automatic in every case.
 Every divorce and every family is different and what may be best for one family in having shared placement may not be suitable or appropriate for another family.
 Every case has to be individually considered.